Exposing Citation Vulnerabilities in Generative Engines: Related Works and Motivation

-Zou et al.\ reveal and formalize an attack method called \emph{PoisonedRAG}~\cite{poisonedrag-arxiv24} that exploits GEs to generate attacker-intended answers by placing malicious content into external databases.
-Retrieval-Augmented Generation (RAG) is a core component of GEs, a technology that retrieves relevant content from external databases and incorporates it into LLM answer generation~\cite{internet-augmented-language-models-fewshot-arxiv22, internet-augmented-dialogue-generation-arxiv21, rag-kdd24}.
-PoisonedRAG~\cite{poisonedrag-arxiv24} exploits RAG by allowing attackers to inject a small volume of malicious text into external databases so that GEs produce attacker-intended answers for specific questions.
+We introduce a poisoning attack in GEs.
+Zou et al.~\cite{poisonedrag-arxiv24} reveal and formalize an attack method called \emph{PoisonedRAG} that exploits \emph{RAG systems} to generate attacker-intended answers by placing malicious content into external databases.
+Even if attackers can inject a small volume of malicious text into external databases, \emph{RAG systems} can produce attacker-intended answers for specific questions.
 This malicious content includes text that attackers want displayed as answers to specific questions, especially false information such as ``\textit{OpenAI's CEO is Tim Cook.}'' PoisonedRAG attacks target closed-ended questions like ``\textit{Who is the CEO of OpenAI?}'' rather than open-ended questions like ``\textit{What are the latest trends in AI?}''~\cite{poisonedrag-arxiv24}.

+In fact, several studies support the effectiveness of this attack.
+Chen et al.~\cite{chen2022rich} show that in \emph{RAG systems}, when content containing two different claims (e.g., \textit{OpenAI's CEO is Tim Cook.} and \textit{OpenAI's CEO is Sam Altman.}) is placed and answers are generated for each claim, the answers may include each respective claim.
+Wang et al.~\cite{wang2025ragconflictevidence} and Liu et al.~\cite{liu2025conflicts} demonstrate that even when there is an imbalance in the volume of supporting documents for each claim, \emph{RAG systems} tend to favor the answer with more supporting evidence, yet the underrepresented claim can still appear in responses.
+These studies support the effectiveness of PoisonedRAG attacks and demonstrate that RAG may cite malicious content even when attackers place only a small volume of it.